Maestroharyor/Meal-Flow/README.md

 ### Recipe Management

 - Go to the "Recipes" tab
-- Browse your saved recipes
+- Browse your saved recipes or discover new ones
-- Tap "New Recipe" to add a custom recipe
+- Tap on any recipe to view details, edit, or delete it
-- Tap on any recipe to view details, edit, or delete
+- Filter recipes by category or source

 ### Recipe Discovery